Friday, February 24, 2012

 Travel Tidbits 3: Weekend in Paris

 Paris: a city best described in photos.
-I wasn't there long enough to give any travel tips, but just laying in the grass and taking in the marvelous architecture was magical in itself.
+I wasn't there long enough to give any travel tips (just one short but sweet weekend), but just laying in the grass and taking in the marvelous architecture was magical in itself.

 NOTRE DAME with my good friend and travel buddy, Mahalia Parcero.